OfficeDev/office-js-docs-pr/docs/reference/manifest/runtimes.md

 ---
 title: Runtimes in the manifest file (preview)
-description: The Runtimes element specifies the your add-in's runtime. ms.date: 02/21/2020
+description: The Runtimes element specifies the add-in's runtime. ms.date: 05/12/2020
 localization_priority: Normal
 ---